 After the first couple of weeks have passed from the tick bite, you have missed your window for antibiotics.

-You don’t want to use antibiotics for chronic Lyme disease for several reasons; mostly because Borrelia can survive even in the harshest environments.
+Some practitioners do not recommend antibiotics for long term Lyme disease for several reasons.
+Borrelia can survive even in the harshest environments.
 Once the bacteria have entered the bloodstream through the bite, they use their corkscrew shape and burrow into our collagen-rich tissues such as joints, muscles, heart, and brain.

 This hiding allows them to be protected from antibiotics and the immune system.